RicoJia/ricojia.github.io/_posts/2024/2024-03-23-robotics-gps-utm.markdown

 The Universal Transverse Mercator (UTM) coordinate system can better handle the significant digits issue better.
 Singularity issue?
 Its workflow is:

 - Projects the globe onto a map
 - Segment the map into 60 parts (longitude) and 20 parts (latitude).
   - So each zone is 6 deg longitudinally, 8 deg latitudinally.
   - The 20 latitudes are represented by a letter in `C to X`, exluding `I` and `O`
     - Zone `33T` represents zone `33` in the T latitudinal region
 - Each zone has a coordinate frame `x = left = east,  y=up=norh`
 - The center line is x = 500km
+- UTM has opposite north directions in the southern hemisphere

 Advantages:

 - Directly in meters!
 - Fewer sigificant digits are required
+    - `500km` is a common scale requires 6 significant digits.
+So to represent centimeters, one needs 8 significant digits (FP64)

 Drawbacks include: